 Several of my photographs also accompanied the text, but here I can add more.
-As always, many photos link to larger versions in Flickr.
+As always, larger versions of many photos in this post can be found on Flickr.
 I’m thrilled Time Out thought of me for this piece, & I had fun working with them.
 All those long walks in Buenos Aires & posts about architecture paid off.

 A guide to Buenos Aires architecture